This post may contain affiliate links. See our disclosure policy.

-Hawaiian Wedding Cake is a basic cake mix cake with three layers on top: a crushed pineapple layer that seeps into the cake, a creamy pudding layer, and then whipped topping and coconut on top.
+This Hawaiian cake is a poke cake using a basic yellow cake mix with three layers on top: a crushed pineapple layer with pineapple juice that seeps into the cake, a creamy pudding layer, and then whipped topping and coconut on top.
 What I like about the topping on this Hawaiian Wedding Cake is it is not too sweet.
 It is flavorful and light.
 It’s a nice change from heavy, sugary frosting.
 Another great thing about this cake, is it looks pretty in a simple cake pan.
 No need for layers of cake or specialty pans to make this cake stand out!
 It is simple and can still feed a crowd using a 9×13 cake pan.

 Hawaiian Wedding Cake Recipe Tips

 A couple of tips on making this Hawaiian cake.
 First, when I use pudding and milk in a recipe, I always use 2% or whole milk (using skim milk or 1% milk will not thicken the pudding as well).
 Second, when using cream cheese in a recipe make sure it is softened.
 If the cream cheese is not completely softened it will leave clumps in the pudding mixture.

 Leave your cream cheese on the counter to soften.
 Depending on the temperature in your house it can take 30 minutes to an hour.
 Press on the outside of the package to test if it is completely softened.
 Another way to soften the cream cheese is to take it out of the package, cut it in cubes, place it in a microwavable bowl and microwave for 20 seconds.
 Stir well.
 If it is not completely softened, cook for additional 10 second increments.
 The cream cheese should not become hot, just softened enough to blend well with the other ingredients.
 If I am preparing this cake in advance, I will hold off adding the whipped topping and coconut until just before it is served.

 Gluten-Free Hawaiian Wedding Cake